 General hiking tips

 If you are not familiar with rock cairns (highlighted circle below) make sure to familiarize yourself with them (for all hikes in general).
-These are essentially piles of rocks neatly stacked on top of each other, usually meaning a human purposelly being placed them there for a reason, either to signify someone was there, or that it’s the trail.
+These are essentially piles of rocks neatly stacked on top of each other, usually meaning a human purposefully placed them there to usually signify it’s the trail.

 This picture is from Backpacker Steve’s video of the Huemul Circuit where he uses them throughout the trail.
 If you see a rock cairn, you should generally follow it as it means that’s where the trail likely is, but also make sure to use common sense.

 Also, DO NOT leave trash at campsites; this is an early lesson in trekking.
 Take it with you.
 The rangers will underscore this too; bring a separate garbag bag with you.
 Now regarding soiled toilet paper specifically, technically one should, though most people won’t.
 If you intend on burying it at campsites with your waste, PLEASE bury it DEEP in a hole FAR AWAY from water sites.

 And when you’re washing things at campsites, be mindful to not contaminate water.
 For instance, rather than washing your dirty utensils/bowls directly in a stream, take water in a clean bottle and pour it in your dirty utensils AWAY from the water source.
 It’s extra work, but if you clean stuff directly in the water sources, you contaminate it and risk other people getting sick.

 Be BOLD, start COLD.
 You generate so much body heat when hiking.
 If you layer up too much when you start hiking in the cold morning, you’ll end up taking it off on the trail after about 20 mins or so.

 Before the trek